-This tutorial introduces the R environment for statistical computing and visualisation [25, 43] and its dialect of the S language.
+This tutorial introduces the R environment for statistical computing and visualisation [24, 40] and its dialect of the S language.
 It is organized as a systematic analysis of a simple dataset: the Mercer & Hall wheat yield uniformity trial (Appendix A).
-After completing the tutorial you should:
+After completing the tutorial you should be able to:

-- know the basics of the R environment; - be able to use R at a beginning to intermediate level; - follow a systematic approach to analyze a simple dataset.
+- use R for statistical analusis at an intermediate level; - follow a systematic approach to analyze a simple dataset.